MitraClip™ Therapy

 fewer heart failure hospitalizations after

-5 years compared to medication alone
+5 years compared to medication alone1

 Proven safety